GeneralBots/BotServer/README.md

 General Bot Code Name is [Guaribas](https://en.wikipedia.org/wiki/Guaribas), the name of a city in Brasil, state of Piaui.
 [Roberto Mangabeira Unger](http://www.robertounger.com/en/): "No one should have to do work that can be done by a machine".

+## Contributing

+This project welcomes contributions and suggestions.
+See our [Contribution Guidelines](https://github.com/pragmatismo-io/BotServer/CONTRIBUTING.md) for more details.

+## Reporting Security Issues

+Security issues and bugs should be reported privately, via email, to the Pragmatismo.io Security team at [security@pragmatismo.io](mailto:security@pragmatismo.io).
+You should receive a response within 24 hours.
+If for some reason you do not, please follow up via email to ensure we received your original message.

 ## License & Warranty